0xfatty/0xfatty.github.io/_posts/2021-09-29-weak-key-cryptography-in-real-world.md

 ---
 ## Vulnerability Summary

-Hanoi Police Department was using a QR generation system to provide COVID passes for its citizens to go out.
+A Non-US Goverment agency was using a QR generation system to provide COVID passes for its citizens to go out.
 The system was vulnerable to a weak key cryptography attack which may allow COVID patients to self-generate passes.

 ## Vulnerability Analysis
 ***1. QR Data:***